eminmtas/aligned_layer_tendermint/README.md

 alignedlayerd version
 ```

-2. To create the node, run
+To initialize the node, run
 ```sh
 alignedlayerd init <your-node-name> --chain-id alignedlayer
 ```
 If you have already run this command, you can use the `-o` flag to overwrite previously generated files.

-3. You now need to download the blockchain genesis file and replace the one which was automatically generated for you:
+You now need to download the blockchain genesis file and replace the one which was automatically generated for you.
+To do it, run the following command:
 ```sh
 curl -s $PEER_ADDR:26657/genesis | jq '.result.genesis' > ~/.alignedlayer/config/genesis.json
 ```

-4. Obtain the NODEID by running:
+Obtain the peer node id by running:
 ```sh
 curl -s $PEER_ADDR:26657/status | jq -r '.result.node_info.id'
 ```